How to Build the Perfect Listing Page with DataHawk

 - Product bundling

 Amazon boasts more than 2.9M sellers and while you’re not competing with all of them, you are competing with at least a few.
-Therefore to appear first when someone looks for your product is essential.
+Appearing first in search results when someone looks for your product is essential.

 Thus, it is essential to have an Amazon competitor analysis and audit your competitors’ product listings along with yours.